New Zealand wildlife: Our 14 favourite local residents!

 As we’ve already alluded to, these birds have a reputation for being raucous residents!
 They have an unusual call with some notes registering too high for the human ear to hear.
 They’re not shy and possess two voice boxes, enabling them to perform a wide array of vocalisations.
 They’ve been known to mimic other birds, and to even impersonate human speech!
 Tui are also great mimics and Māori prized them for their ability to imitate things, keeping them in cages to welcome people onto the marae (the hub of the Māori community).
 One fast food loving flyer even learnt the Pizza Hut jingle!

 We thought we’d save one of the best till last.
-The only reptile listed here in our insight into the wildlife of New Zealand, Tuatara are the last survivors of a type of reptile that thrived during the age of the dinosaurs.
+The only reptile listed here in our insight into New Zealand wildlife, Tuatara are the last survivors of a type of reptile that thrived during the age of the dinosaurs.
 All species except the Tuatara declined and eventually became extinct about 60 million years ago, meaning that the Tuatara has been around for almost 200 million years!
 These unique creatures can grow up to half a metre in length and the males showcase a distinctive crest of spines down their backs which are used to attract females and to assert dominance over other males.

 Munching on invertebrates is one of their go-to activities.
 Considering they can live for up to a century, they have plenty of time to find out what their favourite meal is.
 They truly are unique and unusual creatures.
 Unlike most reptiles, they love a cooler climate and can live in environments with temperatures below five degrees centigrade.
 There’s no chance of these guys spending time on holiday relaxing by the pool!